Mobile Legends: Bang Bang Mid Season Cup

-Mobile Legends: Bang Bang Mid Season Cup, (previously known as Mobile Legends: Bang Bang Southeast Asia Cup) referred to as MSC, is an annual international tournament for professional esport teams for the MOBA game Mobile Legends: Bang Bang hosted by Moonton during the halfway point of each year split since 2017.
+Mobile Legends: Bang Bang Mid Season Cup, (previously known as Mobile Legends: Bang Bang Southeast Asia Cup), referred to as MSC, is an annual international tournament for professional esport teams for the MOBA game Mobile Legends: Bang Bang hosted by Moonton during the halfway point of each year split since 2017.

 On 1 January 2024, Moonton announced the rebranding of the formerly SEA-based tournament from "Southeast Asia Cup" to the "Mid Season Cup" as the first international tournament before the second leg of MLBB professional leagues.
-The Mid Season Cup will take place in Riyadh, Saudi Arabia.
+The Mid Season Cup took place in Riyadh, Saudi Arabia.
 This year saw the introduction of the wildcard format, which will bring in eight international teams to fight for a slot in the group stage happening in July.

-The Philippines' Team Liquid PH defeated the defending champions of Malaysia Selangor Red Giants OG Esports in MSC 2025 4 games to 1.
+The current champions are Team Spirit, who won their first MSC title and became the first European Team to win an International title in any Moonton-sanctioned tournament.
+They defeated Myanmar's Yangon Galacticos in seven games.

+MSC at the 2026 Esports World Cup brings together the world's best MLBB teams from across five competitive regions, underscoring the continued expansion of MLBB Esports' global ecosystem.
+The 2026 edition brings the tournament to Europe for the first time and introduces new qualification pathways for India, Thailand, South Korea, and Western Europe.

+MSC set a viewership record at the 2026 Esports World Cup (EWC), reaching 2.88 million peak concurrent viewers (PCV) — the highest figure of any tournament at EWC 2026.